-All global CGE models have (r+1) numéraire, although the r numéraire are usually implicit.
+All global CGE models have (r+1) numéraire, although the r numéraires are usually implicit, e.g., the GTAP model assumes fixed nominal exchange rates.

 The price index not used as the numéraire provides useful additional information when interpreting the results.
 Other choices of numéraire are available, e.g., indices of import prices, and may be appropriate in some instances.